ellji/ellji.github.io/_posts/2022-05-13-The_Master_Bleh.md

 *Kai can stay though, she's great.*
 <br><br>

 Episodes 4-6: Meh.
 Decent Covenant battle though.
-Jack-yap stole the show.
+Jack-yap stole the show, and then lost it immediately.

-Episode 7: We knew this was coming, and it's as bad as we thought it would be.
-At least we get an explosion.
+Episode 7: I knew this was coming, and it's as bad as I thought it would be.
+At least we got an explosion.

 Episode 8: